 Iceland applied for EU membership in July 2009.
 The Commission issued a favourable opinion in February 2010, and the Council decided in June 2010 that accession negotiations would be opened.
 After a new government took over in May 2013, Iceland put the accession negotiations on hold.
 At the time of this decision, 27 of the negotiating chapters had been opened, of which 11 provisionally closed.
 In March 2015 Iceland's government requested that "Iceland should not be regarded as a candidate country for EU membership".

-Prior to 2009, Iceland already enjoyed a high degree of integration with the EU through membership in the European Economic Area (EEA), Schengen Area, European Free Trade Association (EFTA) and North Atlantic Treaty Organization (NATO).
+Iceland is highly integrated with the EU through membership in the European Economic Area (EEA), the Schengen Area and the European Free Trade Association (EFTA).
 It is also a signatory of the Dublin regulation on asylum policy and a partner in the EU's Northern Dimension policy to promote cooperation in Northern Europe.

-Iceland has been a member of The European Free Trade Association (EFTA) since 1970 and has a bilateral Free Trade Agreement with the EEC since 1972.
+Iceland has a bilateral Free Trade Agreement with the EEC since 1972.
 Two thirds of Iceland's foreign trade is with EU Member States.